-My kind of cancer is Follicular lymphoma, and I was diagnosed with stage four lymphoma last year in March.
-It’s not an aggressive form of cancer.
-I was diagnosed by accident.
+My kind of cancer is Follicular lymphoma, and I was diagnosed with stage four last year in March.
+It’s not an aggressive form of cancer and I was accidentally diagnosed.
 I went to the hospital because of chest pains and thought it might be a heart attack.
 But it turned out to be a lymph node under my left arm.
 It had grown so large that it was pressing on the lung, making it difficult to breathe and causing a lot of pain.
 This is when I got the news that I had cancer.
 It was pretty much obvious at that point.
 What I didn’t want to hear was stage four.
 I’ve lost some family members to cancer, and I knew that stage four was the worst kind.

 The type of lymphoma I have is not aggressive.
 Doctors gave me a good prognosis with chemo.
 They chose Immunotherapy and chemo to start treating me.
 Follicular lymphoma isn’t necessarily aggressive and the goal was to bring it under control.
 It wasn’t curable, but it was manageable.
-So I will have it for the rest of my life.
-To find out whether it’s fully active or not, I’ll have to be scanned every year for the rest of my life.
+So to find out whether it’s fully active or not, I’ll have to be scanned every year for the rest of my life.

 Emotional strength and support

 Before I got diagnosed, I felt that something was seriously wrong.
 I had a lot of nausea, vomiting, and no appetite.
 So when I lost weight, one of the main goals was to get back to a healthy weight after starting treatment.
 Not only did they assign me an oncologist, but they also assigned a lymphoma specialist to oversee the oncologist.
-They send me a therapist as well as a psychiatrist that specialises in the needs of cancer patients as far as mentally down, emotionally, and spiritually, as well as treating things like depression and generalised anxiety disorder and everything else.
+They sent me to a therapist as well as a psychiatrist that specializes in the needs of cancer patients, as well as treating things like depression and generalized anxiety disorder and everything else.

 Another thing that helped was my wife.
 Without her, I think I’d have lost.
 And I sure wouldn’t be able to keep track of all my appointments.
 I have so many doctor’s appointments, that it can be a full-time job.
 But what makes life worth continuing with and worth fighting for is your loved ones.